 “During your life, try to have a goal, a plan, a project that you work towards.
 Even if it’s not you personally doing it and you are funding someone else’s projects, just do something.”

 By encouraging others to follow his lessons, Banat was living out the example of the Prophet Muhammad ﷺ, who said,

 “The rewards of the good deeds that will reach a believer after his death are: Knowledge which he taught and spread; a righteous son which he leaves behind; a copy of the Quran that he leaves as a legacy; a mosque that he built; a house that he built for wayfarers; a canal that he dug; or charity that he gave during his lifetime when he was in good health.
 These deeds will reach him after his death.”
 [Ibn Majah].

 This type of lasting reward is unique to Islam and indicative of God’s great mercy to those who submit to Him.
-Inspired and encouraged by Banat’s legacy, Muslims and non-Muslims around the world have taken advantage of this merciful gift from God by making their own contributions to Banat’s MATW-Project.
+Inspired and encouraged by Banat’s legacy, Muslims around the world have taken advantage of this merciful gift from God by making their own contributions to Banat’s MATW-Project.
 In fact, more than $1 million Australian dollars have been donated to the cause, ensuring its givers will be blessed of the rewards of their charitable giving even after they die.

 Banat’s final years and lasting legacy are unquestioningly inspirational.
 He serves as an example of the beautiful mercy of God and how even a life cut short can be a life well lived if spent in the worship of God and in the service of others.